CollaboRateMgmt/CollaboRate/README.md

    The breakdown process continues such that requirement tasks break down into 'logic tasks'.
 The Collaborate tool helps to break down logic tasks.
 To do this, it asks the user a couple of simple questions.
 When you break down logic tasks, you also generate software program steps (pseudocode).
 So crowd members with no programming  background break down problems into code!

-   Each microtask is the same size for all practical purposes.
+   Each microtask takes almost the same mental effort.
+Why?
 With each breakdown, you reduce the number of requirements per task.
-But the size of the task text remains similar.
-To keep the child tasks independent from each other, they need elaboration.
-At the level of 'logic tasks', the text is small but the design effort is more.
+But the size of the task text may not be halved.
+This is because, to keep the child tasks independent from each other, they need more analysis and elaboration.

+   At the level of 'logic tasks' the text does become significant smaller, as it no longer needs elaboration.
+But the design effort will be the maximum because the CollaboRate tool asks you more questions.

+   In summary the 'logic tasks' and 'requirement tasks' take approximately the same mental effort.

    This process may enhance the definition of microtask size later.
 Based on feedback, we may specify more financial weight for tasks with more text.
 Yet non-weighted microtasks are simple and fair enough for immediate use.
-More pay for tasks with more text, may cause crowd members to inflate the text of the child tasks.
+In some cases, more pay for tasks with more text, may motivate crowd members to inflate the text of the child tasks.

    You manage tasks via any conventional bug tracking system.
 There are several available: Trac, Redmine, Bugzilla and so on.
 As you may know, you can use such systems to manage tasks as well.

+   Crowd members email the crowd management SPOC asking for work.
+The text of the task to be broken down is then emailed to the crowd member, keeping in loop the crowd member who is to act as the review.
+After review, the assiged crowd member will mail the output of the CollaboRate tool to the crowd management SPOC.

 3. **Fair risk sharing.** The process reduces the risks of incorrect or  incomplete work for the customer.
 It does so by sharing the financial risks with the erring crowd members via a penalty system.
 Most people will still continue to earn well.
 We give ample time to do the microtask.
 Crowd members must pay a penalty that is in proportion to the amount of change need to fix the task description.
 This is of course fair.
 So they will agree to the [risk sharing process](https://github.com/sohrabsaran/CollaboRate/wiki/Quality-Process-and-Risk-Sharing-Process).

 4. **End the risk and barrier of technical and project knowledge.** We end the risk caused by the need for skilled workers and project knowledge.
 This in turn allows mass participation.
 It provides earning opportunities for even the less capable.
 Here's how:
    - The crowd member does not need to know the entire project scope.
 As mentioned above, each task must be independent and self-contained.
-   -The crowd member does not need to know the codebase.
+   - The crowd member does not need to know the codebase.
 The SPOCs decide whether the function described by the crowd member is new.
 An existing function could be part of the codebase under development.
 Or it could be a 'ready-made' function that is part of the programming language.
 Or a reusable software library may already have it.
 The knowledgeable SPOCs do this limited and specialized mental work.
    - The crowd member does even need to know programming!
 Crowd members submit pseudo-code under guidance of the CollaboRate tool.
 We will soon refine the questions and options presented by the tool.
 Crowd members may not even realize that they are creating pseudocode.
 The SPOCs convert the pseudo-code to the actual lines of code.
    - Since each crowd member works on one microtask at a time, the work per crowd member is as small and easy as possible.